realjenius/realjenius.com/content/post/java/evolving-arrays.md

 It's no surprise that, when primitives came up, lists were often not the first choice.

-With Java 1.5 and generics, we finally typed collections.
-All arguments about type-erasure aside (I still argue it was the right choice, even if it has had gaps), this solved the "untyped" argument for most developers, even if it took years to get people to use it in their production code.
-We also got boxing and unboxing which made things a lost less scary when dealing with primitive types.
+With Java 1.5 and generics, we finally were given typed collections.
+All arguments about type-erasure aside (I still argue it was the right choice, even if it has had growing pains), this solved the "untyped" argument for most developers, even if it took years to get people to use it in their production code.
+We also got boxing and unboxing which made things a lot less verbose when dealing with primitive types.
 These days, we can now at least get to this:

 ```java
 int[] values = { 1, 2, 3 };